The Shape of Story

-Harry Potter (Sorcerer’s Stone): Wants to stop an evil wizard (like you do) because he wants to protect his new-found home (don’t we all) but he’s regarded as a kid and people don’t take him seriously (external conflict).
+Harry Potter (Sorcerer’s Stone): Wants to stop an evil wizard (like you do) because he wants to protect his new-found home (universal motivation!) but he’s regarded as a kid and people don’t take him seriously (external conflict).

 Dorothy Gale (Wizard of Oz): Wants to go home (really?
 She is choosing Kansas over Oz?) to be with people she loves (that, I get) but Oz is a tricky place to navigate (external conflict).
 As well, though it’s cloaked in the metaphor of the ruby slippers, she has to learn to trust her own abilities (internal).

 When the conflict is external, it’s mostly a function of plot to provide interest.
 Interest heightens when you include both internal and external conflicts.
 A great character is at war with herself as well as the world, and a satisfying arc with when she can overcome both by her own agency.
 Harry is a bit of a boring Mary Sue in the first book/movie, but becomes steadily more engaging as he starts to deny his chosen status, struggle with confidence and grows distrustful in authorities.
-His refusal to trust Snape and his growing fascination with Voldemort makes The Order of the Phoenix one of the more interesting movies (though I think the book is weak, as Rowling makes Harry become tiresome with his endless moping around.)
+His refusal to trust Snape and his growing fascination with Voldemort makes The Order of the Phoenix one of the more interesting movies (though I think the book is weaker, as Harry becomes tiresome with his endless teen moping.)

 2. Paint a picture.